 For some practices and especially technologies, paper or electronic records may not be necessary if it is visible to the auditor during a visit.
 Photographs (digital or on paper; preferably with a timestamp) may be utilized as well at the auditor's discretion.

-Pesticide records for all vineyard certification blocks will always be requested by the auditor to verify compliance with the PEAS requirement (see "PEAS").
-If the final pesticide application has not been made at the time of the on-site audit or by the PEAS due date of September 1st for off-site audits, then the records must be provided after the final pesticide application has been made.
+Pesticide records for all vineyard certification blocks will always be requested by the auditor to verify compliance with the PEAS requirement (see "Pesticide Risk Tool: Pesticide Environmental Assessment System (PEAS)" section on pages 7-8).
+If the final pesticide application has not been made at the time of the on-site audit or by the PEAS due date of October 31, 2020 for off-site audits, then the records must be provided after the final pesticide application has been made.
 If you require a certificate to sell your product prior to this final application, you may request that Protected Harvest issue you a "conditional certificate."
 You will have to comply with all other certification requirements to receive the conditional certification, as well as provide a record of all pesticide applications up to the time of the audit.
 The conditional certificate is contingent upon submission of final pesticide records demonstrating compliance.